rdkcentral/hal-doxygen/template/docs/pages/halSpec.md

 ### Example statement - Quality Control

+To ensure the highest quality and reliability, it is strongly recommended that third-party quality assurance tools like `Coverity`, `Black Duck`, and `Valgrind` be employed to thoroughly analyze the implementation.
+The goal is to detect and resolve potential issues such as memory leaks, memory corruption, or other defects before deployment.

-Both HAL wrapper and 3rd party software implementations should prioritize robust memory management to guarantee leak-free and corruption-resistant operation.
+Furthermore, both the HAL wrapper and any third-party software interacting with it must prioritize robust memory management practices.
+This includes meticulous allocation, deallocation, and error handling to guarantee a stable and leak-free operation.

 ----